Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 overwhelms you.

-Not because my industry is more important, just because things are getting weird behind the scenes, and you mightdo well to know that.
+Not because my industry is more important, just because things are getting weird behind the scenes, and you might do well to know that.

 ## DISCLAIMER